kovacsv/assimpjs/README.md

 ### 3. Generate the Visual Studio Project (Optional)

 You can create the project with CMake, and build it with Visual Studio.
 This step is optional.
-The Visual Studio project is useful if you would like to debug the functionalities, but it is not necessary for building the web application.
+The Visual Studio project is useful if you would like to debug the functionalities, but it is not necessary for building the wasm library.

 ```
 cmake -B build -G "Visual Studio 16 2019"
 ```

-### 4. Generate the Web Application
+### 4. Generate the WASM library

 The easiest way is to run the `em_build_win.bat` file from the root directory.
 It needs two command line parameters:
 - The Emscripten SDK folder (e.g. "C:\Emscripten\emsdk").